pepopowitz/a-developer-experience-podcast/guest-handbook.md

   - How do you feel when you aren't?
 - What have I missed?
 Is there something interesting about your systems that my questions haven't covered?

-We might talk a lot about one of these questions; we might completely skip another.
-We'll roll with the punches.

 ## Editing

 After I finish recording conversations with guests, I'll edit them for sound quality & content.

-I'll also be cutting the conversations up a fair amount -- portions of your interview will appear in multiple episodes, depending on how the stories fit together.
+Then I'll cut the conversations up a fair amount.
+My intentions are for each episode to include bits of audio from multiple guests, to tell cohesive stories from multiple perspectives.

 ## Release dates